benrobk1/harvest-route-hub/supabase/functions/MIDDLEWARE_MIGRATION_GUIDE.md

 3. ✅ Pick one simple function to refactor first
 4. ✅ Test thoroughly before and after
 5. ✅ Gradually migrate other functions
-6. ✅ Document any new patterns you discover
+6. ✅ Document new patterns you discover

 ---